Vilbrun Guillaume Sam

-Early life and education

 Career

 Sam was the commander of Haiti's Northern Division when he led the revolt which brought President Cincinnatus Leconte to power.

 He later headed the revolt which toppled President Oreste Zamor.

 On 25 February 1915 Sam was proclaimed president when his predecessor, Joseph Davilmar Théodore, was forced to resign, because he was unable to pay the militiamen, known as the "Cacos", who had helped him overthrow Zamor.

 As Haiti's fifth president in five turbulent years, Sam was forced to contend with a revolt against his own regime, led by Dr. Rosalvo Bobo, who opposed the government's expanded commercial and strategic ties with the United States.
 Fearing that he would share the same fate as his predecessors, Sam acted harshly against his political opponents, particularly the better-educated and wealthier mulatto population.
-On 27 July 1915, his repression culminated in him ordering the execution of 167 political prisoners–– including former president Zamor, who was being held in a Port-au-Prince jail.
+On 27 July 1915, his repression culminated in his ordering the execution of 167 political prisoners—including former president Zamor, who was being held in a Port-au-Prince jail.
 This infuriated the Haitian people, who rose up against Sam's government as soon as news of these executions reached them.

 Assassination

 Sam fled to the French embassy, where he received asylum.
 The rebels' mulatto leaders broke into the embassy and found Sam.
-They dragged him out and beat him senseless, and then threw his limp body over the embassy's iron fence to the waiting populace, who then ripped his body to pieces and paraded the parts through the capital's neighborhoods.
+They dragged him out and beat him to death.